elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The static Date.now() method returns the number of milliseconds elapsed since January 1, 1970, 00:00:00 UTC.</div><br />
   <div><strong>Technical Response:</strong> We don't need the Date object if we just want to measure time.
 Date.now() is a special method that returns the current timestamp, and it has the same semantic value as new Date(). getTime() returns a Time object without creating an intermediary Date object.
 As a result, it is speedier and puts less strain on waste collection.
-It primarily gets used for convenience or when we need the necessary performance, such as in JavaScript games or other specialized applications.
+It's primarily done for convenience or when we need the necessary performance, such as in JavaScript games or other specialized applications.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />